mongodb/docs/source/includes/possibleValues-api-measurements-host.rst

 ..
 This file is shared by
-   the page that documents the "measurements.name" values returned by the "measurements" resource, and the page that documents the "metricName" values returned by the "alerts" resource.
+   the page that documents the "measurements.name" values returned by the "measurements" resource, and the page that documents the "metricName" values returned by the "alerts" resource. the page that documents the "metricName" values returned by the "globalAlerts" resource.

 Host Measurements
 ~~~~~~~~~~~~~~~~~